nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   - Currently, when a user uses the `deleteAllDone` command, the task list resets to show all tasks after deletion.
 However, when a user uses the other `delete..` commands, the task list does not reset the list after deletion.
   - This enhancement will keep allow the `deleteAllDone` command to not reset the task list after deletion so that users will not get confused of the state of the task list.

+### 9. Enhance error messages about leading whitespaces

+- **Enhancement**: Modify the error messages for fields with leading whitespaces to be more accurate.
+- **Reason**: To reduce the confusion of the user when the error message differs from what is documented in the user guide and the behaviour of the application.
+- **Example**:
+  - Currently, the error message for `addTask` states that the task title and note cannot start with a whitespace.
+However, when the user tries to add a task with a title and note that starts with a whitespace, the task is added successfully as the starting whitespace is automatically trimmed.
+  - This enhancement will update the error message to state that leading and trailing whitespaces are automatically trimmed.

 ---

 <div style="page-break-after: always;"></div>

 ## **Appendix: Effort**